 BREXIT - The State of Play for Citizens' Rights [UPDATED]

 When it comes to Brexit, one of the EU27's core negotiating principles, as set out in the European Council's April 2017 negotiating guidelines, is that "nothing is agreed until everything is agreed".
-As of now, there is no legally binding withdrawal agreement between the UK government and the EU27, and so any proposals from either side are just that - proposals, subject to further negotiation.
+As of now, there is no legally binding withdrawal agreement between the UK government and the EU27, and so any statements from either side are positions or proposals, subject to further negotiation.

 It is also important to note that the UK government will have to conclude separate agreements with (non-EU) EEA countries - Iceland, Liechtenstein, Norway and Switzerland - on the status of their citizens who are resident in the UK.